 The “Authorized Rep” needs to understand your business and your products.
 They will very likely need to have a good knowledge of what corsets are made from, and how each part functions.
 (They need know what steel bones and grommets are, coutil and other fabrics, and explain why each part is needed and not superfluous).
 This is more than just a pair of socks.

-This person acts as the contact guy, the liaison between you and the GPSR authorities, and they need to prepare all your paperwork in case there are product recalls, for example.
-The Authorized Rep (which I’m going to abbreviate as AR for my own sanity) is essentially saying “I am a European citizen who will take responsibility to ensure the safety of the products being imported, and I will be personally liable in case any customer gets injured from your product.”
+This person acts as the “contact guy”, the liaison between you and the GPSR authorities, and they need to prepare all your paperwork in case there are product recalls, for example.
+The Authorized Rep (which I’m going to abbreviate as AR from here) is essentially saying “I am a European citizen who will take responsibility to ensure the safety of the products being imported, and I will be personally liable in case any customer gets injured from your product.”

 Because we don’t know how much information they need, how expensive it’s going to be, etc, I suspect that many independent corsetieres will simply stop selling to the EU.